 O’Hares Creek Lookout in Dharawal National Park

-O’Hares Creek Lookout in Dharawal National Park is a scenic viewing platform with stunning views of the O’Hares Creek gorge and the surrounding landscape.
+O’Hares Creek Lookout is a large viewing platform in Dharawal National Park offering scenic views of the O’Hares Creek gorge and the surrounding landscape.

-An easy, family-friendly walking track leads to this lookout, which remains a bit of a hidden gem in this beautiful part of Sydney.
+An easy, family-friendly walking track leads to this lookout, which is still a bit of a hidden gem in this beautiful area southwest of Sydney.

 O’Hares Creek Lookout Walking Track